Burak-ai/Iris_Classifier/README.md

-This project uses the classic Iris dataset to classify flowers into three species: Setosa, Versicolor, and Virginica
+This project uses the Iris dataset to classify flowers into three species: Setosa, Versicolor, and Virginica